Action #2209

 I think the fundamental difference between CSTAT and WSTAT is that CSTAT assumes an arbitrary background model while WSTAT assumes that the background rate per steradian is identical to the On and the Off region (only by making this assumption one can solve the equation).
 I noted that one could in principle extent the statistics to take into account a difference in the background rate per steradian as derived from a background template.

-#6 Updated by Tibaldo Luigi over 6 years ago
+#6 Updated by Tibaldo Luigi about 7 years ago

 I see the point of having shorter names.
 We could stay with Sherpa names, that is also the standard in HESS.